gabehoban/nixcfg/README.md

 2. Set up hardware configs in `hosts/your-machine/hardware/`
 3. Create a `default.nix` that imports the modules and profiles you need
 4. Add your machine to `flake.nix` under `nixosConfigurations`
+5. Optionally add your machine to the Colmena configuration

 ## 🧰 Working with Modules